gamertense/reactCustomCanvas/README.md

 ```

 # Deployment
-## Configuring app's basename in react-router
+## Configuring App's Basename in react-router
 Before deploying to either a real server or virtual server, you must change app's basename in **App.js** by changing variable **publicPath** to the desired name.
 The default path is under **react** directory which is accessed by **_localhost/react_** on a browser.

 ```javascript